jfq3/RDP---Tutorials/xander_hpcc_example.md

     chmod 755 my_xander_setenv.sh
     ls -l

-For this example, you do not need to edit anything in run\_xander\_skel.sh.
+For this example (and in most other cases), you do not need to edit anything in `run_xander_skel.sh`.

 **6.** The following example command will attempt to run all the three steps (build, find and search) for the genes nifH, nirK, rplB, and nosZ specified in the input parameters.
 It creates an assembly output directory "k45" for kmer length of 45.
 It makes an output directory for each gene inside "k45" and saves all the output in the gene output directories.
 This toy data set should take approximately 5 minutes to run.
 Messages will be echoed to the screen during this time.
 The program is finished when the input prompt reappears.